 Dependent variables referring to funding are changes from year t-1 to t weighted by total assets.
-RECAP\t/TA is the sum of recapitalizations during year t, divided by total assets at t-2.
-RECAP\t-1/TA is the sum of recapitalizations during year t-1, divided by total assets at t-2.
+RECAP_t/TA is the sum of recapitalizations during year t, divided by total assets at t-2.
+RECAP_t-1/TA is the sum of recapitalizations during year t-1, divided by total assets at t-2.
 STFALL/MVTA is the capital shortfall at t-2 divided by the market value of total assets at t-2.
 The interaction term SMALL is an indicator for a bank that received a small recapitalization given its shortfall.
 The indicator has value 1 for recapitalized banks that are in the bottom quartile of recapitalization relative to capital shortfall.
-For definitions of other variables see Table 13 in the Appendix.
+For definitions of other variables see Table 14 in the Appendix.
 In parentheses are t-statistics based on Driscoll and Kraay (1998) standard errors, which are robust against heteroscedasticity, autocorrelation and cross-sectional dependence.
-Significance levels of 10%, 5%, and 1% are denoted by \, \\, \\\, respectively.
+Significance levels of 10%, 5%, and 1% are denoted by , , , respectively.

 As an alternative measure of undercapitalization, we look at Tier 1 capital ratio at the end of the recapitalization year.
 Instead of on the injected amount relative to capital needs, this measure is based on the outcome of the recapitalization.
-Banks with a higher Tier 1 ratio are better capitalized than those with a lower one.
+Banks with a lower Tier 1 ratio are closer to the regulatory minimum capital requirement and may respond differently to a recapitalization.
 Again we sort banks into quartiles and create a dummy for banks in the bottom quartile with the lowest Tier 1 ratio.
 In Table 8 and Table 9 we interact the dummy with recapitalization amount to check whether the effect of injected recapitalization amount differs for banks with low Tier 1 ratio.
 The threshold between banks with low and high Tier 1 ratio is at 8.5 %.